Success StoryHousing Authority Garden Project

 Outcome: Long-Term Outcome

 Fresh food accessibility can be minimal when operating on a limited budget.
-This can be especially true without knowledge of how to properly grow and prepare fresh food products.
-Residents of the Franklin Housing Authority expressed an interest in learning more about growing fresh vegetables, proper gardening techniques and utilization of fresh vegetables in recipes.
+This can be especially true without knowledge of how to properly grow, prepare and preserve fresh food products.
+Residents and administration of the Franklin Housing Authority expressed an interest in collaborating with the Simpson County Extension Service to grow a demonstration garden on the Housing Authority property.

-In response, the Simpson County Extension Agent for Agriculture and Natural Resources and Simpson County NEP Assistant worked together to receive the NEP School and Community Garden Grant in the amount of $1,500.
+In response, the Simpson County Extension Agent for Agriculture and Natural Resources and Simpson County NEP Assistant worked together to submit and receive the NEP School and Community Garden Grant in the amount of $1,500.
 After working with staff at the Housing Authority, a location, desired plants and number of families to be served was determined.
 The grant was used for Extension employees to purchase soil for the raised bed gardens and gardening tools.
 Extension collaborated with the local FFA chapter to construct the raised beds.
-These raised beds along with a small tilled area were utilized to demonstrate how to properly grow fresh vegetables in small spaces based on University of Kentucky recommendations.
+These raised beds along with a tilled area were utilized to demonstrate how to properly grow fresh vegetables.
+The raised beds were grown and planted based on recommendations in the University of Kentucky publication "Gardening in Small Spaces".

 Stories by Jason Phillips